The steps to reaching a pre-litigation settlement above the policy limits touch both tort and probate law

 It is critical to remember that a claimant has one year from the date of the decedent’s death to make a timely creditor’s claim against a decedent.
 Failure to make a timely creditor’s claim limits the claimant’s recovery to the policy limits within decedent’s insurance policy.
 Even if the heirs agree to a settlement that includes decedent’s probate assets, a claimant must commence the probate and file a proper creditor’s claim within the one-year timeframe.

 Joseph R. Lucia is an attorney on Rains Lucia Stern’s personal injury trial team.
 Joseph litigates catastrophic injury cases, including a high volume of on-duty peace officer cases and he has successfully opposed demurrer and summary judgment motions based on the firefighter’s rule.

 David Brillant is a Trust and Estate attorney and is a certified specialist in estate planning, trust, and probate law by the State Bar of California Board of Legal Specialization.

-Sarah Madan is a member in the Rains Lucia Stern St. Phalle & Silver, PC Personal Injury Group.
+Sarah Madan is an associate in the Rains Lucia Stern St. Phalle & Silver, PC Personal Injury Group.
 She represents persons who have suffered serious injury as a result of automobile accidents, defective products, dangerous premises, negligence, and intentional torts.

 For reprint permission, contact the publisher: www.plaintiffmagazine.com